gabcbrown/ancestral-genome-reconstruction/README.md

 To install, run `pip install pipenv` or `brew install pipenv`.

-To install all python dependencies, run `pipenv install requirements.txt`.
+To start a pipenv environment and install all python dependencies, run `pipenv install`, which will use the Pipenv file in the repository.

 (Optional) To install GERMLINE, follow the instructions at: http://www.cs.columbia.edu/~gusev/germline/